hadrienj/hadrienj.github.io/_posts/2020-08-03-Essential-Math-for-Data-Science-Update.md

 - I restructured the table of content: I removed some content about very basic math (like what is an equation or a function) to have more space to cover slighly more advanced contents.
 The part *Statistics and Probability* is now at the beginning of the book (just after a first part on Calculus).
 Have a look at the new TOC below to have more details.
 - There is now <i class="material-icons right col-gray">build</i> *hands-on projects* for each chapter.
 Hands-on projects are sections where you can apply the math you just learned to a practical machine learning problem (like gradient descent or regularization, for instance).
 The difficulty of math and code in each of these hands-on project is variable, so you should find something at the right point of your learning curve.

 Here is the table of content.
+Click on the chapters to see what's inside.
 Chapters available in the Early Release are in blue and the other in red.

 <!--